 “Captain Bohlke’s roots in developing and fostering aviation in the U.S. Virgin Islands run deep.
 A lifelong aviator, educator, and industry advocate, Bill has always leveraged his skills and resources to prioritize the safety, viability, and welfare of his community, demonstrating firsthand the immense value of aviation businesses,” says NATA President and CEO Timothy Obitts.

 In January 2006, Bohlke retired from American Airlines with 38 years of service, ranking second in seniority of 12,000 pilots.
 However, his aviation career first began when he followed his father’s footsteps to the Caribbean at age 16 to help build the family aviation business founded in 1959.
-Later, Bohlke and his wife Ruth Ann (Tuddy) expanded the business through many stages: Virgin Islands Airways, Eastern Caribbean Air, and finally Bohlke International Airways, officially formed in 1984 in the U.S. Virgin Islands.
+Later, Bohlke and his wife Ruth Ann (Tuddy) expanded the business through many stages: Virgin Islands Airways, Eastern Caribbean Air, and finally Bohlke International Aviation, officially formed in 1984 in the U.S. Virgin Islands.

 In humble acceptance of this honor, Bohlke says, “Without my wife, Tuddy, working in the business for 47 years, I could never have accomplished what our company has done.
 I share this recognition from NATA with her.”

-Today, Bohlke International Airways is an award-winning FBO, charter operator, and 145 repair station that successfully thrived through major hurricanes Hugo and Maria.
+Today, Bohlke International Aviation is an award-winning FBO, charter operator, and 145 repair station that successfully thrived through major hurricanes Hugo and Maria.
 His son, William R. (Billy), runs the day-to-day operations, with Bohlke acting in a business advisory role.
 The company is majority family-owned and operated, and has grown to more than 60 team members.

 Bohlke wrote and certified the first and only FAA- and VA-approved flight schools in the Virgin Islands – allowing veterans from the Korean and Vietnam Wars to obtain their pilot licenses at 10 percent cost, with the federal government subsidizing the remaining 90 percent.
 Many of his students went on to successful aviation careers as captains for carriers including UPS, United, and Delta.